+Teaching hours

+20

+Day 1 Introduction to art -theory 7 hours

+Scribble -art exercise, individual

+exercise

-Synabus outline: Teaching hours 20 Day 1 Introduction to art -theory Scribble -art exercise, individual exercise 7 hours What is art?
-How is art, craft and design interrelated?
-What are the developmental stages in childrens' art?
-Which are the common stereo types and bias about art?
+What is art?
+How is art, craft and design

+interrelated?
+What are the developmental

+stages in childrens' art?
+Which are the

+common stereo types and bias about art?

 What is doodling?
 What is Zentangle?

-Understanding the works of Jackson Pollock, Rabindranath Tagore and few other artists.
-Students will create their own art based on doodles.
-Formal elements of art -theory Creating a composition -individual exercise How to read a painting?
-What are the formal elements of art (pattern, colour, texture, tone, form, shape and line)?
-Students will create drawings using 6 B pencils.
-They will learn value scale and how to create basic observational drawings applying knowledge of contour, proportion and composition.
-Day 2 Power of images Art as document Image as record of cultural transformation ,history, growth of civilization .
+Understanding the works of Jackson

+Pollock, Rabindranath Tagore and few

+other artists.
+Students will create their

+own art based on doodles.

+Formal elements of art -theory

+Creating a composition -individual

+exercise

+How to read a painting?
+What are the

+formal elements of art

+Inattern colour texture tone

+form. shape and line)?

+joint, ontapo ana tito j.

+Students will create drawinas usina 6 B

+pencils.
+They will learn value scale and

+how to create basic observational

+drawings applying knowledge of contour.

+proportion and composition.

+Day 2 Power of images 7 hours

+Art as document

+Image as record of cultural

+transformation ,history, growth of

+civilization .

 Art for social change.

-What is the relationship between art and society?
-What is the value of art and culture in society?
-Students learn about 7 hours works of selected artists.
-Students will work in groups to create a poster with relevant social issues.
+What is the relationship between art and

+society?
+What is the value of art and

+culture in society?
+Students learn about

+works of selected artists.

+Students will work in groups to create a

+poster with relevant social issues.

 Exploring a theme.

-The groups will present their works as others will assess the presentation (peer group assessment).
+The groups will present their works as

+others will assess the presentation (peer

+group assessment).